 Next: Adding the Person Class to the hierarchy.
 Also see the related content below.

-- Adding the Person Class to the Hierarchy
+Context for Adding the Student Class to the Hierarchy

 The Savvy Manager's Guide